clarencebowen/chinook-weather-sales-relationship/README.md

 ###Summary

 The objective of this report is to measure the type and strength of relationship (if one exists) between weather and music sales as provided in the [Chinook database](https://chinookdatabase.codeplex.com/).
+After several sessions with the client to gather business requirements, discuss the data model, data quality, data sources, etc.,  I was given full unsupervised authority to come up with a report to address this problem.

 First, we should clarify what exactly is meant by "weather" and "sales".

 After examining the Chinook database schema, we could define "sales" in one of several ways: